markovidakovic/website/src/content/work/mstart.md

 role: "Software Engineer"
 dateStart: "08/01/2018"
 dateEnd: "Current"
-summary: "I am a software engineer at mStart where I focus on building high-performance, scalable systems that streamline data processing, document management, and workflow automation."
+summary: "I focus on building high-performance, scalable systems that streamline data processing, document management, and workflow automation."
 ---

 I am a software engineer at mStart where I focus on building high-performance, scalable systems that streamline data processing, document management, and workflow automation.
 My work spans backend development with Go, C#, and frontend development with JavaScript, TypeScript, jQuery, and React.